 Why Choose an In-Ground Garden?

 The main reason for choosing an in-ground garden is that you can have the ground quickly ready for planting.
-With in-ground gardens all you need to do is remove any grass, amend the soil and you are ready to start planting vegetables.
+With in-ground gardens, all you need to do is remove any grass, and amend the soil and you are ready to start planting vegetables.
 You don’t have to build beds or import soil which saves you time and energy!

 Choosing the right location